salt999/molgenis-theme/README.md

 ## Publishing

-This is a Proof-of-Concept workflow for theme updates, in which changes to themes are automatically pushed to a remote static fileserver(e.g. https://static.molgenis.org), which would act as a CDN to Molgenis.
+This is a Proof-of-Concept workflow for theme updates, using a static fileserver.
 Hosting our own static fileserver has several advantages, compared to a service like Unpkg.

 * Lower latency
 * Flexibility; just host a directory; no API to deal with